medhabar/live-streaming/README.md

 ## Features

 - Real-time video streaming with ZEGOCLOUD UIKit
-- Fully responsive design for desktop
+- Fully responsive design for desktop and mobile
 - Fast build and development environment using Vite
 - Smooth navigation using React Router
 - Clean and modular component-based structure